hamburg-js/proposals/hosts.md

 ## How many attendees can we expect?

-Usually, there are about 80 - 100 people attending our meetup.
+Usually, there are about 30 - 50 people attending our meetup.
 Your room and facilities (seating) must be able to accomodate this number.

 ## What are the non-technical requirements?

 The venue needs to be accessible (signage and possibly access-control) from half an hour before the meetup starts and during breaks.

 Sufficient non-alcoholic drinks and beer are highly appreciated.
-Since our meetup is focused on technical content and networking, we kindly ask you to refrain from providing food.

 Some typical numbers from our last meetups: